Boeing Starliner: Development

 Following the award of the Commercial Crew Transportation Capability (CCtCap) contract in 2014, NASA assigned a team of four experienced astronauts, Bob Behnken, Eric Boe, Doug Hurley, and Sunita Williams, to serve as consultants to engineers at both Boeing and SpaceX.
 These astronauts were also slated to be the test pilots on the inaugural missions.
 Hurley recounted a stark contrast in the working relationships between the astronauts and the engineers at the two companies.
 While the SpaceX engineers were receptive to feedback, enthusiastic about collaborating, and attentive to suggestions, Hurley found the Boeing engineers to be indifferent, arrogant, and overconfident.
 He also said the Boeing team failed to inform the astronauts about the propellant leak that occurred during the Pad Abort Test.
 Ultimately, Hurley told the chief of the astronaut office that he would not fly on Starliner.
 Hurley and Behnken later went on to command the Crew Dragon's historic Demo-2 mission, the first crewed flight of the spacecraft.
 Williams flew into space on the Boeing Crew Flight Test, but returned to Earth on a Crew Dragon, after thrusters malfunctioned on the Starliner.

-Despite being initially awarded significantly more funding, Boeing faced substantial internal budget overruns for the Starliner program, exceeding $2 billion as of February 2025.
+Despite being awarded significantly more funding than Crew Dragon, Boeing faced substantial internal budget overruns for the Starliner program, exceeding $2 billion as of February 2025.

 In November 2019, NASA's Office of Inspector General released a report revealing that a change to Boeing's contract had occurred in 2016, stating: "For Boeing's third through sixth crewed missions, we found that NASA agreed to pay an additional $287.2 million above Boeing's fixed prices to mitigate a perceived 18-month gap in ISS flights anticipated in 2019 and to ensure the contractor continued as a second commercial crew provider", and NASA and Boeing committed to six missions instead of the last four being optional.